rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 ## Fiat Interregnum

-The design of Bitcoin is to solve the problem of fiat money.
+The design of Bitcoin is to solve the problems of fiat money.
-As such, Bitcoin must supplant the USD petrodollar as the global reserve currency.
-Bitcoin must become the money of international settlement, ending the grotesque systems that attempt central control, which in practice do not control money but instead parasitically feed on wealth.
+As such, if Bitcoin is truth then it will inevitably become the money of international settlement, ending the era of fiat money.

-Bitcoin need not be adopted by these parasitic bureaucrats that imagine themselves as in control; for they could or could not adopt Bitcoin and it will have no effect on the truth of Bitcoin.
+Bitcoin need not be adopted nor even accepted by the fiat bureaucrats;
+ the truth of Bitcoin is not determined by fiat.
 For Bitcoin to be true, it need only to work.
 International settlements must work using
  Bitcoin.
-By doing so it will reveal the impotence of these parasitic bureaucrats that imagine themselves as in control.
+And doing so will reveal the impotence of the parasitic bureaucrats that imagine themselves as in control.
-Ironically, the bureaucrats openly supporting
- Bitcoin would obscure and delay its adoption.
-Bitcoin is true because it works, and by working it will reveal the truth of this morally bankrupt class of parasites.
+Bitcoin is true because it works, and the consequences of that may not be agreeable to most
+ (least of all to the beneficiaries of the fiat system itself).

-The fiat system produces this bureaucratic cruft, delusions of power that arise from the noise of the system, obscuring price signals and creating a class of
+The fiat system produces bureaucratic cruft, delusions of power that arise from the noise of the system, obscuring price signals and creating a class of